citusdata/citus/src/backend/distributed/README.md

 6. Execute command on shards (in case of table DDL)

 Either the pre-process or post-process step generates a "Distributed DDL Job", which contains a task list to run in steps 4 & 5 (via adaptive executor).

-[!IMPORTANT]
-If both pre-process and post-process generate a job, then only the post-process job is executed.
+> :warning: If both pre-process and post-process generate a job, then only the post-process job is executed.
 The pre-process job is ignored.

 In general pre-process should: